FREQUENTLY ASKED QUESTIONS

 Mail your payment along with the bill stub in the envelope provided with the bill.
 Please apply proper postage and mail within sufficient time to reach us by the due date.

-Drive-Thru tellers are available Monday-Friday from 8am-5pm at our Main Office at 121 West Court Avenue in Downtown Greenwood.
+UNTIL SEPT 29th Drive-Thru tellers are available Monday-Friday from 8am-5pm STARTING OCT 2nd Hours are Mon-Fri 8AM to 5:30PM and Friday 8AM to Noon at our Main Office at 121 West Court Avenue in Downtown Greenwood.
 As a courtesy to others in line, please have your check made out prior to arriving.

 Cashier Personnel will accept your payment as well as answer your questions about your account and process service change requests in our lobby at the Main office located at 121 West Court Avenue.